Network Working Group R. Raymond

 with methods, properties and events.
 Today, in many real-world use

 cases, controlling WebRTC requires modifying SDP directly.

-requests into a text format (via modifications of SDP existing blobs)
+into a text format (via modifications of SDP existing blobs) is only

 developers.
 Needlessly, an offer / answer state machine is imposed